guyellis/multi-level-cache/README.md

 });

 multiCache.get('myKey', function(err, result) {
-  // value is now set to {myKey: 'myValue'}
+  // value is now set to 'myValue'
   // By default it will look in local cache first and then remote
   // cache if not found locally.
 });